-Because the Board's time frame is regulated by law, notification of your hearing date and time is usually mailed only five days in advance of the hearing date; therefore, please prepare any evidence NOW which you may wish to present at the hearing.
+Because the board's time frame is regulated by law, notification of your hearing date and time is usually mailed only 5 days in advance of the hearing date.
+Therefore, please prepare any evidence now which you may wish to present at the hearing.
 Submitting your evidence with your petition, or shortly thereafter, will expedite the decision on your appeal.
 If you plan to have someone represent you at the hearing, contact that person immediately so he/she will be ready for the hearing when it is scheduled, and fill out an "Authorization to Represent" form.

-To ensure fairness in this hearing to both you, the Petitioner, and to the Assessor, the following procedure will be used:
+To ensure fairness in this hearing to you, the petitioner, and the Assessor, the following procedure will be used:

 - You, or your representative, will begin by presenting your case against the Assessor's valuation of your property.

 - The board will receive information from the Assessor's office.
 The Assessor may recommend a reduction or that the original values be sustained.
 The board does not have the authority to increase the total assessment.